tailwindlabs/tailwindcss/source/docs/plugins.blade.md

 It often makes sense for a plugin to expose its own options that the user can configure to customize the plugin's behavior.

-The best way to accomplish this is to claim your own key in the user's `theme` and `variants` configuration and ask them to provide any options there so you can access them with the `config()` function.
+The best way to accomplish this is to claim your own key in the user's `theme` and `variants` configuration and ask them to provide any options there so you can access them with the `theme` and `variants` functions.

 For example, here's a plugin *(extracted to its own module)* for creating simple gradient utilities that accepts the gradients and variants to generate as options: